SharePoint/sp-dev-docs/docs/solution-guidance/portal-navigation.md

 #### Out-of-box navigation store

-- **Out-of-box managed navigation (MMS)**: <a name="bk_managedNavStore"> </a> Managed navigation allows you to use a Managed Metadata Service (MMS) Term set to configure the navigation nodes for a given site collection.
+- **Out-of-the-box managed navigation (MMS)**: <a name="bk_managedNavStore"> </a> Managed navigation allows you to use a Managed Metadata Service (MMS) Term set to configure the navigation nodes for a given site collection.
 Out-of-box navigation display controls automatically consume this data.
-The out-of-box navigation management page provides an easy-to-use user interface to manage the navigation nodes within an *unconstrained* hierarchy (unlimited depth).
+The out-of-the-box navigation management page provides an easy-to-use user interface to manage the navigation nodes within an *unconstrained* hierarchy (unlimited depth).
 Custom navigation display controls can also consume this data, but must do so via JSOM because there is currently no REST API available to work with managed navigation.

 	> [!NOTE]
 	> It is quite cumbersome to configure and maintain a global navigation definition via managed navigation.
 As each new site collection is created, you must duplicate the configuration for the site collection and its associated term set.
 Also keep in mind that managed navigation is not security-trimmed, so your users might see links that they cannot access.

-- **Out-of-box structural navigation (Site)**: <a name="bk_structuralNavStore"> </a> Structural navigation allows you to use the native structure of the site collection (its webs and pages), as well as authored headings and links, to configure the navigation nodes for a given site collection.
-The out-of-box navigation management page provides a user interface to manage the navigation nodes within a *constrained* hierarchy (limited depth).
+- **Out-of-the-box structural navigation (Site)**: <a name="bk_structuralNavStore"> </a> Structural navigation allows you to use the native structure of the site collection (its webs and pages), as well as authored headings and links, to configure the navigation nodes for a given site collection.
+The out-of-the-box navigation management page provides a user interface to manage the navigation nodes within a *constrained* hierarchy (limited depth).
 Custom navigation display controls can also consume this data, but must do so via JSOM because there is currently no REST API available to work with structural navigation.

 	> [!NOTE]
-	> The out-of-box navigation display controls use database queries (that is, content by query) to obtain the navigation data.
+	> The out-of-the-box navigation display controls use database queries (that is, content by query) to obtain the navigation data.
 They do this for each page load, which is very resource-intensive for complex site collection structures.
 The use of structural navigation is recommended only for small portals with simple site collection structures.
 Structural navigation always returns security-trimmed results.

-- **Out-of-box search index (Search)**: <a name="bk_searchNavStore"> </a> Search driven navigation allows you to query the SharePoint search index for sites and pages by constructing the proper search query.
-There's no specific out-of-box navigation management page and you must implement custom navigation display controls to consume the data retrieved from the search queries.
+- **Out-of-the-box search index (Search)**: <a name="bk_searchNavStore"> </a> Search driven navigation allows you to query the SharePoint search index for sites and pages by constructing the proper search query.
+There's no specific out-of-the-box navigation management page and you must implement custom navigation display controls to consume the data retrieved from the search queries.

 	> [!NOTE]
 	> When using search-driven navigation, it is important that you cache the obtained search results because you don't want to access the server for each page load.
 Later in this article, the Client-Side Data Access Layer is explained, which is the model to use in combination with search-driven navigation.
 Just like structural navigation, the search-driven navigation is security-trimmed, so your users will not see unreachable links.
 The downside of search-driven navigation is that it's hard to control the order of the returned navigation items.